Who owns a credit union?

 Who regulates a credit union?

 The Central Bank of Ireland regulates credit unions in Ireland.
 HSSCU is affiliated to the Irish League of Credit Unions (a trade representative body for credit unions in Ireland) and regularly provides copies of financial accounts to the ILCU, as well as to the Central Bank of Ireland.
-HSSCU also has a Supervisory Committee whose role is to protect the interests of members, and to act as independent watchdog of the credit union.
+HSSCU also has a Board Oversight Committee whose role is to oversee that Board of Directors of the credit union carries out its functions.
 HSSCU is audited by an independently approved auditor on an annual basis.

 How secure are my savings?